Emmett Cleary

-Emmett Joseph Cleary (born April 27, 1990) is a former American football offensive tackle of the National Football League (NFL).
-He played college football at Boston College, and signed with the Indianapolis Colts as an undrafted free agent in 2013.
-He has also played for the Tampa Bay Buccaneers, Oakland Raiders, Cincinnati Bengals, New York Giants, Dallas Cowboys, and Detroit Lions.
-Cleary retired from football in 2018 to pursue medicine at USC Keck.
-He graduated in 2022 and is currently training in Orthopedic Surgery residency at the Mayo Clinic in Rochester, MN.
+Emmett Joseph Cleary (born April 27, 1990) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Boston College Eagles, and signed with the Indianapolis Colts as an undrafted free agent in 2013.
+He was also a member of the Tampa Bay Buccaneers, Oakland Raiders, Cincinnati Bengals, New York Giants, Dallas Cowboys, and Detroit Lions.

-Early years
+Early life

 Cleary was born in Tokyo, Japan, but moved to the United States where he first learned football.
-He graduated from St. Viator High School, where he was called "The Asian Sensation" by students.
+He graduated from St. Viator High School.

 As a senior, he was a two-way player at offensive tackle and defensive end.
 He received honorable-mention All-state, two-time All-East Suburban Catholic Conference, Daily Herald Northwest Suburban All-Area and ESCC Co-Offensive Lineman of the Year honors.
 He was named an Illinois State Scholar and a National Merit finalist.